My first time at The Curve Fashion Festival 2015 in Manchester…

 Next, we were treated to the main catwalk show, which has been well documented in a lot of blogs over the last few weeks.
 All I could focus on was the amount of glitter, velvet, lurex and jumpsuits on the catwalk.
 I can’t wait for winter party fashion to hit the stores!
 I’ll be in heaven!

 Running into Kat Henry and Rebecca Argent is always a treat and I was once again asked for a #crelfie (crown selfie) from Kat.
-This is not the first time I’ve tried on a Miss/Ms British Beauty Curve crown and I’m starting the enjoy the feeling!
+This is not the first time I’ve tried on a Miss/Ms British Beauty Curve crown:

 You can also see here that I’m starting to get a *little* shiny as the venue was getting warmer and warmer and there were a lot of excited bodies milling around!
 Sam and I were then grabbed by a photographer with a large notepad who asked us to write what plus-size meant to us.
 This was a very open-ended question which left us both to our own interpretation.
 After I had written down my thoughts, I was asked for a very quick photo: